QadeerAnjum/QadeerAnjum/README.md

 ## About Me

-🎓 I am a software developer with a passion for learning and building innovative solutions.
+🎓 I am a Computer Science Student with a passion for learning Data Science and Machine Learning.
-🌱 Currently exploring **[Your Interest or Current Learning Focus]**.
+🌱 Currently exploring **[Data Science]**.
 🚀 I love contributing to open-source projects and collaborating with other developers.

 ## Skills